 Prior to starting the clinical experience, students must complete all CPP tasks to demonstrate they are prepared to start clinical courses.
 This includes vetting of a site and supervisor.
 When students are cleared to enroll in clinical training, they will receive a formal Clinical Eligibility Letter (CEL) jotform.
-The letter will notify the student about the completion of all pre-clinical training tasks, eligibility to enroll in clinical courses, and permission to begin seeing clients at their approved site.
-The Local Clinical Supervisor, Site Representative, Academic and Financial Advisor, and NU Faculty are copied on the communication.
+The letter will notify the student about the completion of all pre-clinical training tasks, eligibility to enroll in clinical supervisor, Site Representative, Academic and Financial Advisor, and NU Faculty are copied on the communication.